eislab-cps/m7011e/labs/README.md

 ## Grading Criteria

-**IMPORTANT**: Grades measure **individual technical knowledge**, not feature quantity or visual design.
-Each team member will have an **individual oral examination** to demonstrate their understanding of:
+**IMPORTANT**: **Team receives shared grade** based on system quality and implementation.
+Each team member must **pass individual oral examination** to receive the team grade.
+The oral exam verifies you participated meaningfully in technical work and understand:
+- Your personal contributions to the system
-- System architecture decisions and trade-offs
+- Basic system architecture and data flow
-- Security implementations and vulnerability prevention
+- Technologies used and fundamental concepts
-- Code they wrote and why they wrote it that way
-- How their component integrates with the overall system
-- Alternative approaches they considered
+- Security and testing approaches implemented

+### Team Grading Based on System Quality

+**All team members receive the same grade based on the delivered system:**

-### Grade 3 (Pass) - **Knowledge Requirements**
+#### Grade 3 (Pass) - **System Requirements**
-- **Individual Understanding**: Can explain their own code and basic system design
-- **Architecture Knowledge**: Understands monolithic vs microservices trade-offs
+- All core technical requirements implemented
-- **Security Awareness**: Can explain authentication flow and basic security measures
+- Basic security measures (authentication, HTTPS, input validation)
-- **Testing Knowledge**: Understands what their tests validate and why
+- 60% test coverage with functional tests
-- **Deployment Understanding**: Can explain Docker and Kubernetes basics
+- Working Kubernetes deployment
-- **Integration Knowledge**: Understands how frontend/backend/database connect
+- Basic documentation

-### Grade 4 (Good) - **Knowledge Requirements**
+#### Grade 4 (Good) - **System Requirements**
-- **Advanced Architecture**: Can justify architectural decisions and discuss alternatives
-- **Deep Security Knowledge**: Understands OWASP top 10, can explain threat modeling
+- Well-structured architecture with clear component separation
+- One advanced feature implemented (real-time, AI, performance, or advanced DevOps)
-- **Testing Strategy**: Can explain test pyramid, integration vs unit tests, edge cases
+- 70%+ test coverage including integration tests and edge cases
+- Comprehensive documentation and monitoring
-- **DevOps Understanding**: Can explain CI/CD pipeline stages and deployment strategies
+- CI/CD pipeline with multiple environments
-- **Performance Awareness**: Can identify bottlenecks and explain caching strategies
-- **System Integration**: Understands service communication, error handling, monitoring

-### Grade 5 (Excellent) - **Knowledge Requirements**
+#### Grade 5 (Excellent) - **System Requirements**
-- **Expert Architecture**: Can discuss scalability patterns, CAP theorem, distributed systems
-- **Security Expert**: Can explain zero-trust principles, secure coding practices, compliance
-- **Advanced DevOps**: Can explain blue-green vs canary deployments, chaos engineering
-- **System Design**: Can design systems for scale, explain database sharding, caching layers
-- **Performance Expert**: Can explain profiling, optimization strategies, monitoring best practices
-- **Innovation**: Can propose and justify novel solutions, discuss emerging technologies
-- **Teaching Ability**: Can explain complex concepts clearly, mentor others
+- Production-ready system with advanced architecture
+- Two advanced features demonstrating innovation
+- Comprehensive testing, security, and monitoring
+- Advanced DevOps practices (blue-green deployment, observability)
+- Exceptional documentation and system design

+### Oral Examination: Pass/Fail Requirement

+**To receive your team grade, you must PASS the individual oral examination by demonstrating:**
+- Understanding of your personal contributions
+- Basic system architecture knowledge
+- Familiarity with technologies used
+- Awareness of security and testing implementations

+📋 **See [Oral Examination Guide](oral-examination-guide.md)** for detailed preparation instructions and assessment criteria.

 ## Deliverables & Realistic Timeline